 Evolving Towards Co-Ownership

-I want to acknowledge however that this will only take you as an individual contributor so far, in an environment that isn’t set up to run democratically.
+I want to acknowledge that as an individual contributor in an environment that isn’t set up to run democratically, you’ll only get so far.
 I am not talking about political views here, but the real meaning of the word democracy.

 de·moc·ra·cy /dəˈmäkrəsē/ a system of government by the whole population.
 Control of an organization or group by the majority of its members.

-In order for an organization to evolve from a command and control structure to a more co-managed, co-owned environment, you have to do away with the need for bosses.
-If are a boss, you need to be ok with being a servant to the organization, accountable to the organization, not the other way around.
-Most importantly you need to be ok with no longer being the boss.
-This isn’t an easy transition.
-There are egos involved, not just rationally good common sense business reasons.
+In order for an organization to evolve from a command and control structure to a co-managed, co-owned environment, you have to do away with the need for bosses.
+If you are a boss today, you’ll need to embrace being a servant to the organization, accountable to the organization, not the other way around.

 I can best equate this type of change to what happened in the late 90s when the vast majority of outsourcing initiatives failed.
 Companies were not ready to go from departments having their own teams, to suddenly working with some external third party to get things done.